csariyildiz/csariyildiz.github.io/_posts/technical/english/2023-06-01-computer-engineering-textbooks.md

 Although some books may appear dated, they still hold significant value as they provide valuable insights into the subject matter.
 The textbooks are categorized into base, additional, and tools sections, while the "Other" category is reserved for uncategorized resources included in the list.

+Some of the books are open-source by various sources such as archive.org so its possible to share their links directly.

-* Physics, Calculus, Differential Equations, Linear Algebra, Numerical Methods
+* Physics[^1], Calculus, Differential Equations, Linear Algebra, Numerical Methods
 * Algorithms And Complexity, Probability, Dicrete Computational Structures,  Formal Languages and Automata
 * Digital Design, Fundementals OF Electronics, Data Structures
 * Programming, Database Programming, Object Oriented Programming I, Object Oriented Programming II